zeux/zeux.github.io/_posts/2024-03-15-llm-inference-sol.md

 [^6]: Here and elsewhere GB is a decimal unit, equal to 1000^3, not GiB.
 All bandwidth measurements reported by manufacturers are powers of 10 even though the RAM sizes are powers of 2.
 [^7]: Close, but not quite there - 100% bandwidth utilization is unfortunately very hard to get close to on NVidia GPUs for this workload.
 Larger GPUs like H100 are even more difficult to fully saturate; on Mixtral - this is a different architecture but it obeys the same tradeoffs for single sequence generation if you only count active parameters - calm achieves ~75% of theoretically possible performance, although large denser models like Llama 70B can get closer to the peak.
 [^8]: Command-R has a large vocab (256K) and large hidden state (8192) so it spends a whopping 2B parameters on embeddings, but it reuses the same matrix for embedding and classification so we don't need to exclude this from the inference bandwidth calculation.
+[^9]: There's an architectural variant that fixes this by duplicating some layers which for smaller models can keep them in memory during inference, but I'm not aware of an open-source model that uses this.